FREQUENTLY ASKED QUESTIONS

 Q: What is the age limit for the Fidelity Investments The Woodlands Marathon?

-A: Participants must be at least 16 years old by March 4, 2017 to participate in the Marathon and 13 years old byMarch 4, 2017 to participate in the Half Marathon.
+A: Participants must be at least 16 years old by RACE DAY to participate in the Marathon and 13 years old byMarch 4, 2017 to participate in the Half Marathon.
 Athletes younger than the set age limit may contact the Race Director for the opportunity to participate.

 Q: How do I make changes to my registration once it has been submitted?